Donatas Motiejūnas: 2014–15 season

 In August 2014, Motiejūnas came under fire for comments made about his Rocket teammates James Harden and Dwight Howard, describing their relationship as "Hi & bye.
 They even eat separately from the team.
 Usually in some fast food place."
 The comments came in an interview with Lithuanian media.
 It was later revealed that Motiejūnas was misquoted in his comments due to an incorrect translation by Lithuanian media from Lithuanian to English.

 On October 30, 2014, the Rockets exercised their fourth-year team option on Motiejūnas' rookie scale contract, extending the contract through the 2015–16 season.
-With Dwight Howard out for a string of 11 games during November and December, and Terrence Jones out for the majority of the first half of the season, Motiejūnas began to dominate in shaping a career-best season as he averaged 14.3 points and 7.1 rebounds per game in Howard's 11-game absence.
-Then, even with Howard's return on December 13, Motiejūnas scored a then career-high 25 points on 11-of-19 shooting to help the Rockets defeat the Denver Nuggets, 108–96.
+With Dwight Howard out for a 11 games during November and December, and Terrence Jones out for the majority of the first half of the season, Motiejūnas averaged 14.3 points and 7.1 rebounds per game in Howard's 11-game absence.
+After Howard's return on December 13, Motiejūnas scored a then career-high 25 points on 11-of-19 shooting to help the Rockets defeat the Denver Nuggets 108–96.

 On January 30, 2015, Motiejūnas scored a career-high 26 points in a 93–87 win over the Boston Celtics.
 On March 27, he was ruled out for one to two weeks with lower back pain and tightness.
-However, the injury later ruled him out for the rest of the season and put his chances of playing for the Lithuanian national team in doubt.
+However, the injury later ruled him out for the rest of the season, and put his chances of playing for the Lithuanian national team in doubt.

 In his third NBA season, Motiejūnas led the league in post-up field goal percentage (53.4%), with his biggest competitor being fellow Lithuanian Jonas Valančiūnas of the Toronto Raptors (51.3%).
 In recognition, Jonathan Feigen of the Houston Chronicle awarded Motiejūnas an "A" grade for his 2014–15 season performance.